 Can I Sell Land With Back Taxes in Virginia?

 Yes, land with back taxes can often be sold.
 Learn how payoff and closing typically work in Virginia.
+Covers payoff verification, liens, tax balances, title review, direct-buyer options, and how closing proceeds can resolve unpaid property taxes.

 Back taxes do not automatically make a parcel unsellable.
 In many cases, unpaid balances are verified during closing and paid out of proceeds.
 The key is knowing the payoff amount, whether other liens exist, and whether the expected sale price still makes sense after those deductions.